If you struggle with chronic pain and illness, you may regularly seek ways to ease symptoms to meet the challenges of everyday life.

 - May help shrink cancer cells and reduce tumorigenesis

-- Reduces the pain and anxiety associated with autoimmune disorders like arthritis, fibromyalgia, lupus, and muscular sclerosis
+- Reduces the pain and anxiety associated with autoimmune disorders like arthritis, fibromyalgia, lupus, and multiple sclerosis

 CBD, THC, and the Endocannabinoid System

-The endocannabinoid system, or ECS, is one of the reasons why you might respond so positively too cannabis as a medicine.
-This system is comprised of a series of receptors — CB1 and CB2 — throughout your body.
+The endocannabinoid system, or ECS, is one of the reasons why you might respond so positively to cannabis as a medicine.
+This system consists of a series of receptors — CB1 and CB2 — throughout your body.
 It also consists of endocannabinoids, including anandamide and 2-AG.
 The ECS’ primary function involves balance or homeostasis.

 Although the ECS follows the notion that “the body heals itself,” it can sometimes become compromised.
 Variables like autoimmune disease, stress, aging, and poor lifestyle choices imbalance the ECS.

 That’s where cannabis comes to the rescue.
 Phytocannabinoids from cannabis plants can help rebalance the ECS by interacting with CB1 and CB2 receptors.

 You can find CB1 receptors primarily in the brain, lungs, and liver, while CB2 receptors are mainly in the digestive organs and the immune system.